The Ipcress File with *Update on New Series: Champignon Sauce Recipe šŸ„šŸ„šŸ„šŸ„

 This classic British thriller has the nitty gritty stuff of Cold War spy stories ā€“ tedious stakeouts, dark hallways, rain-polished streets, and a bureaucracy almost as deadly as the enemy.
 Meet Michael Caineā€™s Harry Palmer, the anti-James Bond, who even with his cockney accent and horn-rimmed glasses is every bit as sexy as his better-known rival.
 And did I mention that he can cook, too?

-And heā€™s so very British.
+And heā€™s so very British, too.
 Harry Palmer even refers to the good-looking females as ā€œbirds,ā€ something youā€™d never hear Oxford educated Bond say.
 In fact, this ā€œworking-class hero with a taste for Mozart and Haute cuisineā€ is a purposeful contrast to the continental sophisticate 007.
-Harry Palmer, a cockney career soldier who has earned his way out of the brig ā€“ heā€™s there on black-marketing charges ā€“ and into the intelligence services, is on the same short leash as Neal Caffrey of the TV series ā€œWhite Collar.ā€ Heā€™s got to obey orders, even if it goes against his nature, or heā€™s back behind bars.
+Harry Palmer, a cockney career soldier who has earned his way out of the brig ā€“ heā€™s there on black-marketing charges ā€“ and into the intelligence services, is on the same short lease as Neal Caffrey of the new TV series ā€œWhite Collar.ā€ Heā€™s got to obey orders, even if it goes against his nature, or heā€™s back behind bars.

 His new boss, Major Dalby (Nigel Green) sets the tone by reading Palmerā€™s dossier, his B-107 if youā€™re into the British bureaucratic jargon, aloud to him.